Julie Jorde

-Julie Aune Jorde (born 16 April 2004) is a Norwegian footballer who plays as a midfielder for Danish A-Liga club Brøndby IF and the national team.
+Julie Aune Jorde (born 16 April 2004) is a Norwegian footballer who plays as a midfielder for Parma Calcio and the national team.

 Jorde started her professional career at 16, signing for the Norwegian Toppserien club Lyn Fotball.
 After three years playing for Lyn, she moved to in January 2024 on a free transfer.
 Following a loan spell at Brøndby IF, Jorde made a permanent transfer to the Danish A-Liga club in July 2025.

 Jorde has made 38 collated appearances for the Norway youth teams, ranging U-15 to U-23, since 2019.